About cookies on this site

 I can’t emphasize enough the risk of using DOM to fetch values of website elements.
 If you plan to scrape the DOM in your tracking implementation heavily, you need to be aware that a developer can unknowingly change something in the website’s content that can break your DOM Element variables within GTM.
 The more complex/longer your CSS selectors are, the higher chances of breaking updates will be.

 So before you use CSS Selectors (and DOM Element variable in general), you need to weigh your options and the current situation.
 The chance of breaking changes is lower if the website is not constantly updated.
-But if devs are regularly pushing some improvements, and A/B tests are running every day, maybe you should consider getting data via other ways (rather than by scraping the DOM).
+But if developers are regularly pushing for improvements and A/B tests are running every day, maybe you should consider getting data in other ways (rather than scraping the DOM).

 What is the other way?
 Your best option is the Data Layer.
 Ask a developer to push some important information to the Data Layer and use that in your tag management.
 From what I’ve seen, the chances of breaking Data Layer changes are much lower than with DOM scraping.